LCR Team: from 1996 to this day

 Randy De Puniet at Loasil (Qatar)

 The following year the Frenchman De Puniet continued to ascend the standings in the 250cc class earning the bronze medal behind Porto and Pedrosa and, in the 125cc, Roberto Locatelli (already world champion in the cadet category) achieved the same results finishing behind Barbera and Dovizioso.
 2004 was the year of the world championship debut of another talented rider “made in Romagna”, Mattia Pasini, who earned the Rookie of the Year Award in his category.
 In 2005 the LCR team earned the Runner-Up World Championship award in the 250cc class (best result so far achieved) riding the Aprilia thanks to the Australian phenomenon Casey Stoner (together with Locatelli), taken under Lucio’s wing for several seasons and who, in 2006, made his debut in the MotoGP with the LCR Team.
 A very single-minded Stoner, riding the Honda RC2111V gives the first pole position and the first podium in the queen category to the team of Luigi Cecchinello, but the following year the Australian is replaced by a more mature rider able to make the most of the full potential of the new RC212V: Carlos Checa.
 The Catalan scored the 14th placement in the final standings and, in the same year, the LCR Team lines up also Eugene Laverty in the 250cc class, hence supporting the Rookie project of Honda UK.
 In 2008 the LCR Team kicks off with its third season in the MotoGP and leaves its RC212V in the hands of De Puniet, who ends the season scoring a 15th placing.
 The collaboration between LCR and de Puniet continues for two more years (2009 and 2010), always with the support of Honda, and the man from Marseilles finishes respectively with the 11th and the 9th placement.
 In 2011 the LCR Team changes “nationality” giving its RC212V to the Spanish rider Toni Elias fresh from earning the World Championship title of Moto2 (15th overall at the end of the season).
-Another Moto2 World Champion in the 2012 season but this year the racer comes from Germany and his name is Stefan Bradl who makes his debut in the premier class riding the Honda RC213V.
+Another Moto2 World Champion in the 2012 season but this year the racer was from Germany and his name is Stefan Bradl who makes his debut in the premier class riding the Honda RC213V winning the awards “rookie of the year” in 2012.
+Stefan spent three season in the Team, deciding to leave LCR in 2014 after getting his best result in in 2013.
+(7th position in World Standing)

 Riders…what strange people!!!